tangowithcode/tango_with_django_2/manuscript/chapter18-ajax.md

 Our new `input` element is of type `search` (which permits string entry), and is assigned an `id` of `search-input`.
 We also use a `placeholder` message of `Search...` to greet the user and prompt them that they can use this box to search for a category in the provided list.
 Note the inclusion of several Bootstrap classes to aid styling.

-We'll come back to gluing these components to our server-side code later on.
+We'll come back to glueing these components to our server-side code later on.

 X> ### Populate Exercise
 X> Update Rango's population script.
 Add in the following categories: `Pascal`, `Perl`, `PHP`, `Prolog`, `PostScript` and `Programming`.
 Run the population script to add these new categories to your database.
 You don't need to worry about adding pages for each new category, although you can if you wish to do so.
-If you don't want to do this, just pass an empty list (`[]`) for value of `pages`.
+If you don't want to do this, just pass an empty list (`[]`) for the value of `pages`.
 X> By adding these additional categories, trying out the new inline category suggestion functionality will be a more impressive experience later on.

 ### The `get_category_list()` Helper Function